Is WealthSimple a Safe Broker?

 Is WealthSimple Safe Final Thoughts

-In short, Wealthsimple is safe.
-It has had a few complaints, but it’s regulated and licensed.
-Because of its oversight, trading on the platform and how data is handled are both fair and open.
-Also, investors’ money is always protected by two of Canada’s main insurance providers.
+To summarize, Wealthsimple is safe.
+It has had a few complaints in the past, but it is a fully licensed and regulated firm.
+Thanks to its regulators, trading activity on the platform and data processing are guaranteed to be fair and transparent.
+Additionally, investor capital is always safeguarded by two of Canada’s most prominent insurance providers.

 Wealthsimple Promotion